-CHARGE BASIS: Per Course Enrollment
+CHARGE BASIS: Per Course Enrollment AIDABILITY: BOCES

-HIGH SCHOOL EQUIVALENCY | 430
+HIGH SCHOOL EQUIVALENCY I 430

-The High School Equivalency Program at the Regional Education Center is designed to provide test when ready preparation for the General Equivalency Diploma/Test Assessing Secondary Completion (TASC) examinations.
+The High School Equivalency Program at the Regional Education Center is designed to provide test when ready preparation for the GED (General Educational Development Test).
 The program meets SED requirements to operate as a Transitional Education Program (TEP) and as an Alternative High School Equivalency Program (AHSEP).
 Students spend half of their day in the classroom.
 Some students may spend the other half of their day in a Career and Technical Education program.
-TASC examinations are offered monthly.
-Students sit for the exam when they have met all requirements.
-Once they have successfully completed the TASC exam, students may complete the Career and Technical Education program that academic year.